 Railway and Tramway Networks

-SCT008, SCT015, SCT006 with an Adelaide bound container train passing through Belair in the Adelaide Hills, 28 September 2012.
+SCT008, SCT015, SCT006 with an Adelaide-bound container train passing through Belair in the Adelaide Hills, 28 September 2012.

 Railway networks reach across Australia from east to west and from north to south.
 They include busy urban lines with trains passing every few minutes, heavy freight railways bearing huge tonnages of minerals, interstate and regional lines carrying passenger and freight services, branch lines that see minimal traffic, and a series of 610 mm gauge lines in Queensland for conveying cut sugar cane to processing mills.
 In 2016 the National Transport Commission reported that Australian railway networks consisted of a total of 41,461 kilometres of track (Who moves what where: freight and passenger transport in Australia, p.
 62); however, not all of these lines were operational.
-The total length of operational heavy railways using the three major railway gauges in Australia in 2018 was 33,221 route kilometres, of which around 10 per cent was electrified.
+The total length of operational heavy railways using the three major railway gauges in Australia in 2022 was 32,756 route kilometres, of which around 10 per cent was electrified.

 A breakdown of operational heavy railways by gauge and state or territory is indicated in the following table.